 Facts: Door lock actuator – problems, testing, replacement cost

-- Door lock actuator is the part that latches and locks/unlocks the door in a car with power locks.
+- The door lock actuator is the part that latches and locks/unlocks the door in a car with power locks.

 - Door lock actuator problems can include a buzzing noise, the door lock not working, or working slowly or intermittently.